xis-dev/rasterizer/README.md

 ### Fragment Shading & Depth Testing

-After barycentric interpolation and we know the pixel we're currently drawing to, the vertex can be passed through the vertex shader, producing a colour, depth testing is then performed after, comparing the vertex's z component with the current depth buffer value.
+After barycentric interpolation and we know the pixel we're currently drawing to, the vertex can be passed through the fragment shader, producing a colour, depth testing is then performed after, comparing the vertex's z component with the current depth buffer value.

 ```c++